-6.2.4 Non-Appointed Umpires
+6.2.3 Non-Appointed Umpires

-- (a) People when acting in the role of a player/umpire shall not be permitted to use mobile phones while on the field - (b) People when acting in the role of a player/umpire shall not wear white clothing.
+- (a) People when acting in the role of a player/umpire shall not be permitted to use mobile phones while on the field.
+Where a breach of this playing condition occurs the official umpire shall initially issue a first and final warning to the person involved as well as the captain of the batting side.
+Such warning shall also advise that further breaches during the rest of the innings by any person shall see the opposition side awarded five (5) penalty runs. - (b) People when acting in the role of a player/umpire shall not wear white clothing.
 At the minimum a contrasting coloured shirt or jacket shall be worn - (c) People when acting in the role of an player/umpire shall not hold any players protective equipment